-I mean, I watch adventure movies and it comes to me that just keeping up with mopping the floors and washing all the clothes and dishes and paying the bills on time and cooking meals where everything is hot at once and exercising and running errands in the car when I'd rather stay home and trying to follow God's steps for me through it all, well, that's plenty of daily adventure for me.
+I mean, I watch adventure movies, but to me?
+The way I keep up with mopping the floors, washing all the clothes and dishes and paying the bills on time, cooking meals where everything is hot at once, exercising, running errands in the car when I'd rather stay home and trying to follow God's steps for me through it all, well, that's plenty of daily adventure for me.

-And when I watch pro football or the Olympics and the sports announcers are shouting wildly into microphones, sounding as though a touchdown or a race won are similar to saving the world from blowing-up, well, it reminds me that whatever God asks me to do is just as important.
+And when I watch pro football or the Olympics and the sports announcers shout wildly into microphones, sounding as though a touchdown or a race won are similar to saving the world from blowing-up, well, it reminds me that whatever God asks me to do is just as important.
 With Him, there are no small things.
-He could ask me to make an encouraging phone call, but if I raced out at that moment and tried to feed the whole world instead, well, it would amount to disobedience.
+He could ask me to make an encouraging phone call, but if I raced out at that moment and tried to feed the whole world instead, well, that would actually disobedience.

-Obedience to God is always big, even in what appears small in our eyes.
+Obedience to God, always, is huge, even in what appears small in our eyes.

-When those touchdowns are made or those races won because of years and years of practice, faithfulness and persistence and going beyond ones own strength, well, when God wants me to be like that with my own simple blog, then, I, too, am involved in great adventure and am reaping rewards just as amazing.
-Though in a heart realm... though the rewards don't come in stadiums with ear-piercing cheers and announcers proclaiming my latest, greatest move.
+When those touchdowns are made or races won because of years of practice, faithfulness and persistence and going beyond ones own strength, well, when God wants me to be like that with my own simple blog?
+Then I, also, am involved in great adventure and reap rewards just as incredible.

-No, my rewards come in quieter ways, whisperings from God not even heard by the people standing beside me.
-But that's ok--His 'atta girl' was all I wanted anyway.
+Yet my rewards arrive in quiet ways, with no applause or notice from others, only whisperings from God.
+But that's ok--His 'atta girl' was all I craved, anyway.

-Yet still as I watch tv sports and the Olympics and adventure movies I find all the parallels to my own simple life.
+Yet still as I watch tv sports, Olympics and adventure movies I find all the parallels to my own simple life.
 The lessons I've learned and the struggles I've faced are similar.

-And I think about how God provides an adventurous life for all of us, though many people go searching for other peoples' adventures, but they're never a custom fit, so are usually disappointing.
+And I consider how God provides an adventurous life for all of us, though many people search for others' adventures, never a custom fit and usually disappointing.

-Most of my adventures take place in my heart and all the practice and sacrifices and hard work are done in a stadium where just One sits watching and cheering.
+Most of my adventures happen within my heart and all the practice, sacrifices and hard work are done in a stadium where just One sits watching, cheering.
 The main One.
 The best One.

-And that's just fine with me.
-It's more adventure than I can handle on any average day.
+And that's fine with me.
+That's more adventure than I can handle on any average day.